 - email the academic staff member with the closest research interests

-- send a copy to firstname.lastname@example.org and the Head of Department email@example.com
+- contact our administrator via email@example.com and the Head of Department firstname.lastname@example.org

-In your initial letter, please outline how your time here might complement and benefit our activities, and explain why you wish to spend time at Otago.
+In your initial email, please outline how your time here might complement and benefit our activities, and explain why you wish to spend time at Otago.

 The usual conditions under which we accept visiting researchers are: